 Here are a few examples of gamification training we created for our clients.

 Car Rental Company Training: ELM was tasked with making a compliance course for a car rental company more “tolerable.”
 We went with a road trip theme and issued each user a Compliance Passport, which they used to collect stamps after completing each micro course along the simulated road map.
 The stamps worked liked badges, rewarding employees for completing a module, and the map showed users where they were going – and where they had been.
 The following image shows the course map for the compliance training, and the Compliance Passport.

 Beer maker Training: Our client wanted an engaging way to teach their employees about the history of malt beverages, how to set up kegs, and pour the perfect pint.
 We created an adventure theme where learners navigated through three different scenarios in “Joe’s Bar” using drag and drop functions.
 During each scenario, learners received instant feedback from the narrator and other staff in the bar for correct and incorrect answers.
 After learners completed each scenario, a virtual chalkboard appeared with a satisfying checkmark.

 For the final test—serving a beer to a customer—we upped the dopamine release with an element of uncertainty.
 If the customer reacted with a smile, they were good to go!
 If the customer frowned and complained—it was back to the bar.
 Rewards presented with just the right level of uncertainty are very powerful.

 If you’re thinking of gamification for your next training, first ask yourself, “What motivates my audience and what gaming features make the most sense?”
 The game should translate to the workplace and not distract the learner from productivity.
 Next, the game should relate to your specific business goals.
 Finally, don’t overdo it!
 Gamification can be taken too far and ultimately do more harm than good.

 Corporate learning can be fun and motivating.
-Thinking about gamification for your next training?
-Contact our team today.
+Thinking about adding gamification to your eLearning?
+Contact our team today to discuss your project.